One flaw. 170+ apps. Same bug in every single one.

 | CVSS severity | Critical (9.1+) |

-A single misconfigured application exposed 13,000 user records including sensitive personal information.
-Across all affected apps, the exposed data included personal debt amounts and payment histories, physical home addresses, third-party API keys stored in databases, private user inputs and conversations, and email/password combinations.
+The exposed data catalog included debt amounts and payment histories, physical home addresses, third-party API keys stored in database tables, private user conversations, and email/password combinations — plaintext, readable with the anon key sitting in every page's source.

-Every one of these apps was built by someone who trusted Lovable to generate production-quality code.
-The platform delivered functional code.
-It did not deliver secure code.
+Every builder who shipped one of these apps trusted Lovable to handle the backend correctly.
+The platform generated working code.
+It did not generate secure code.

 The timeline